 Item 9―Smarter Balance, presented by Kristen Brown, CDE Education Research and Evaluation Consultant

 - California’s Assessment Consortium is Smarter Balance; it is funded through Race to the Top funds to help roll out CCSS, and it is managed by WestEd and will replace STAR testing and includes a technology component.

 - The minutes of the previous meeting were approved.
 Helen Doherty moved and Rod Lindsay seconded, passed 7 yes, 0 no, 1 abstain.

-- It was discussed and decided that draft minutes could be distributed as long as they were posted on the CDE AIEOC Meeting Agendas and Minutes Web page at AIEOC.
+- It was discussed and decided that draft minutes could be distributed as long as they were posted at AIEOC Public Meeting Agendas and Minutes.

 - Elizabeth Stein: Bagley Keene Statutory responsibilities of the AIEOC.
 Bylaws were approved in 2007.
 Conflict of Interest was discussed.
 Online training for ethics issues is available.
 An overview of Bagley Keene was given.
 An overview of Roberts Rules was also presented.
 (Rod Lindsay asked the question, if someone attempts to take over [verbal interruptions, etc.], what do we do?
 The answer was that it was okay to accept the input and move on.)

 Laura Lee George―Asked for a motion to adjourn the meeting.
 John Focke moved to adjourn the meeting, Helen Doherty seconded.
 Unanimous to approve.